 The Triple Constraint Made Easy

 Basically, the Triple Constraint states that the success of the project is impacted by its budget, deadlines, and features.
 As a manager of that project, you can trade between these three constraints; however, changing the constraints of one means that the other two will suffer to some extent.
 It’s a model of the constraints inherent in managing a project.
 Those constraints are threefold:

 Cost: the Financial Constraints of a Project, Also Known as the “Project Budget”

-- Parametric: Measure the statistical relationship between historic data and other variables
+- Parametric: Measure the statistical relationship between historical data and other variables.

-- Quality Analysis: Estimate cost of highest quality for activities
+- Quality Analysis: Estimate the cost of the highest quality activities.

 Cost management and budgeting module in PPM Express

 Scope: the Tasks Required to Fulfill The Project’s Goals